MarkEdmondson1234/appengine-rstudio/README.md

 GCS_SESSION_BUCKET="your bucket"
 ```

-5. [Optional] Add your default username that you use on other RStudio backups by altering `your_username` and `your_password` in the below.
+5. [Optional] In the `Dockerfile`, add your default username that you use on other RStudio backups by altering `your_username` and `your_password` in the below.
 If you don't do this, you will be saving files under `/home/rstudio` username.

 ```
 ## add your default user and password